Article I: Objectives & Activities

 Secretary: The Secretary shall keep a record of all meetings of the MCTV Board and shall also prepare a written report which shall be presented at the annual meeting.

-Treasurer: The Treasurer shall consult regularly with the Station Coordinator on financial and budgetary matters toward keeping the Board informed through written or oral reports at its regular meetings.
+Treasurer: The Treasurer shall consult regularly with the Executive Director on financial and budgetary matters toward keeping the Board informed through written or oral reports at its regular meetings.
 The Treasurer shall also present a report at MCTV’s annual meeting.

 Section 2: Nominating Committee